JanM321/esphome-lg-controller/README.md

 * https://flameeyes.blog/tag/lg/
 * https://github.com/Flameeyes/esphome-lg-pqrcuds0

+The hardware needs three main components:
-Similar to their setup, I used an Espressif ESP32-DevKitC-32E board (it has the ESP32-WROOM-32E module) with a [TI TLIN1027DRQ1](https://www.ti.com/product/TLIN1027-Q1/part-details/TLIN1027DRQ1) LIN bus transceiver.
+1) **Microcontroller**.
+Similar to their setup, I used an Espressif ESP32-DevKitC-32E board (it has the ESP32-WROOM-32E module).
+A devkit module is nice for this because it doesn't need any external components.
+My PCB has two female pin headers connecting it to the board.
+This also makes it easy to replace or upgrade if needed.
+2) **Transceiver**.
+The AC has a single (12V) signal wire but the microcontroller has separate (lower-voltage) RX/TX pins.
+I used a [TI TLIN1027DRQ1](https://www.ti.com/product/TLIN1027-Q1/part-details/TLIN1027DRQ1) LIN bus transceiver.
 LIN bus transceivers are typically used in the automotive industry but work well for this too.
-As [documented](https://flameeyes.blog/2021/06/29/lg-aircon-reversing-part-2-buses-and-cars/) by Flameeyes, it's important to use a LIN bus transceiver without the "TXD-Dominant Timeout" feature because LG's very slow ~104 bps serial connection can trigger that timeout and this will corrupt the signal.
+As [explained](https://flameeyes.blog/2021/06/29/lg-aircon-reversing-part-2-buses-and-cars/) by Flameeyes, it's important to use a LIN bus transceiver without the "TXD-Dominant Timeout" feature because LG's very slow ~104 bps serial connection can trigger that timeout and this will corrupt the signal.
+3) **Voltage regulator**.
+The AC supplies 12V but the microcontroller needs 3.3V.
 I replaced the voltage regulator part with a [Traco Power TSRN 1-2433](https://www.tracopower.com/int/model/tsrn-1-2433) step-down switching regulator because it doesn't require any external components such as capacitors or inductors.

-I also used SMT components if available because I had the PCBs assembled by PCBWay.
-The only other components are a screw terminal for connecting the PCB to the AC and some capacitors, resistors and diodes that are based on the TLIN1027DRQ1 data sheet.
+The only other components on my PCB are a screw terminal for connecting the PCB to the AC and some capacitors, resistors and diodes that are based on the TLIN1027DRQ1 data sheet.
+I used SMT components if available because I had the PCBs assembled by PCBWay.

-Note that an alternative for the LIN bus transceiver is an opto-isolator design as documented here:
+Note: an alternative for the LIN bus transceiver is the opto-isolator design used here:
 * https://github.com/AussieMakerGeek/LG_Aircon_MQTT_interface
 * https://www.instructables.com/Hacking-an-LG-Ducted-Split-for-Home-Automation/